 Sweeping backroads and forested mountain bike trails span the Central Oregon landscape, making it a world-class destination for cyclists of all stripes—whether enjoying road rides or shredding backcountry trails.

-Ready to hop in the saddle and see our area from your road ride, gravel bike, or mountain bike?
+Our scenic bikeways traverse little-traveled roads in the heart of pristine wilderness areas, gravel rides head through high-desert landscapes, and mountain bike trails descend the slopes of iconic volcanoes and wind through ponderosa pine forests mere minutes from Bend.
+So hop in the saddle and see our area from your road ride, gravel bike, or mountain bike.
 Learn more about biking in Central Oregon.

 Camping

-Central Oregon is home to dozens of scenic campgrounds, from basic parks with beautiful vistas to more robust overnight stays that offer plenty of amenities and creature comforts, so it’s no surprise camping is one of the region’s most popular outdoor activities.
+Central Oregon is home to dozens of scenic campgrounds, so it’s no surprise camping is one of the region’s most popular outdoor activities.

 Each has its own charms, but a few favorites include LaPine State Park, which sits along the Upper Deschutes River near La Pine and hosts nearly 130 tent and RV sites, as well as 10 cozy cabins; Creekside Campground, home to 68 sites along Whychus Creek—and a short walk from downtown Sisters; and The Cove Palisades State Park, where you’ll find more than 175 tent and RV sites, as well as three cabins, near the shore of Lake Billy Chinook.